jaanga/moving-manuals/index.md

 [Moving Manuals]( index.html )
 ===
+_{Eventually the [Moving Manuals logo]( http://jaanga.github.io/moving-manuals/mm-logo/mm-logo-render-r1.html ) will be finished and be here}_

 ## _disrupting the process of assembling things_

-Common patterns or issues that occur when you put things together
+Here are ommon patterns or issues that occur when you put things together:

 * You put something together, find a mistake then have to start all over
 * You look at a picture a hundred times and still do not understand
 * You put something together and want to share the pleasure with others

-Moving Manuals is about making the process of putting things together easier, faster and more fun.
+Moving Manuals makes apps to help you put things together easier, faster and with more fun.

 The apps from Moving Manuals are: